A beacon of diversity and inclusion

 Having a code and policies is a vital part of our approach.
 But they need to be backed up by action.

 We believe a diverse yet cohesive approach is needed to tackle the complexity of true inclusion.
 So while our vision and policies are global, our local leaders create their own roadmaps for applying them.
 We badge our business-wide inclusion programmes as #Unstereotype the workplace.

 In November 2020, we introduced our Global Domestic Violence and Abuse policy (PDF 115KB), supported by a learning programme for employees.
 In March 2021 we published this policy as a resource for other employers to use.

 Stereotypes, unconscious bias and outdated social norms can be the biggest barriers to inclusion.
 And just as we've worked for several years to unstereotype our advertising, we've also tackled unconscious bias in our practices.

 We know that biases are most harmful when they affect key decisions, such as appointments and promotions.
 We want to be at the cutting edge of using results-driven, scientific approaches to tackling bias.
 To address gender balance, for example, we used a metric called the Gender Appointment Ratio (GAR) to present our senior leaders with their track record on appointments over a five-year period – raising their awareness and helping them make unbiased choices.
-And our hiring managers must use ‘balanced slates’ (which means ensuring under-represented groups are included in the candidate pool so that there’s a level playing field of talented people to promote).
+And hiring managers must use ‘balanced slates’ (ensuring under-represented groups are included in the candidate pool so there’s a level playing field of talented people to promote).